The 15 best zoos in the Netherlands

 Sea Aquarium, Bergen aan Zee (open all year)

-This aquarium contains more than 320 fish species including 4000 fishes.
+Sea aquarium Bergen aan Zee contains more than 320 fish species including 4000 fishes.
 You can take a journey through the Amazon Jungle with its piranhas and creepy reptiles, via the Atlantic Ocean, Tropical oceans and the Mediterranean Sea to the North Sea and discover the most spectacular fishes and other sea animals.

 Royal Burgers’ Zoo, Arnhem (open all year)